oncomouse/dhsi2019/day04.md

 	* [Apollo](https://www.apollographql.com/) is a popular client/server framework for GraphQL apps.
 1. Testing in React
 	* [Good Overivew of the Technologies and Techniques](https://medium.com/dailyjs/testing-react-an-overview-56204839cbad)

+## General JavaScript Things

+With Node.js, you can now write server-side code in JavaScript.
+Combined with React (and linked using a REST API or GraphQL), your entire application can be written in the same language.
+You can use code on both the server and in the browser.

+To get started with this, read up on [Express](https://expressjs.com/), the very minimal but very powerful Node.js server framework.

+Combining front-end and back-end code in the same language like this is where you see React really shine.
+By loading all your rendering code in the browser, the back-end is very small and fast and, by using standard data-interchange formats, your server can exchange data with other applications using the same interface it streams data to your front-end.